 - 2-3 cloves garlic

-- Add all ingredients for the salad to a large mixing bowl and toss.
+Add as much of all ingredients for the salad to a large mixing bowl and toss.
 Set aside.

-- Pour onto your salad ingredients and mix until thorough coated.
-Serve with your favorite main dish or add chickpeas to make a main dish!
+Pour onto your salad ingredients and mix until thorough coated.
+Serve with your favorite main dish or add chickpeas to make a main dish.
 Top with hemp seeds or desired topping.
-Enjoy!